 Most of the patients who have developed BIA-ALCL receive an excellent prognosis following surgical removal of the breast implants and the surrounding scar tissue capsule.
 Continued follow-up after any breast implant surgery is suggested and important for patient health, but patients who notice pain, lumps, swelling, fluid collections or unexpected changes in breast shape, including asymmetry, should contact their plastic surgeon.
-In most cases, women diagnosed with BIA-ALCL observed changes in the look or feel of the area surrounding the implant greater than one year after their initial surgical sites were fully healed, and on average eight to ten years after receiving textured implants.
+In most cases, women diagnosed with BIA-ALCL observed changes in the look or feel of the area surrounding the implant greater than one year after their initial surgical sites were fully healed, and on average, eight to ten years after receiving textured implants.

 Patients undergoing plastic surgery procedures, aesthetic or reconstructive, should be thoroughly informed of the potential risks and possible complications known to be associated with the procedure, and any device used in that procedure.
-In the very rare cases where a diagnosis of BIA-ALCL is made, surgical treatment is essential for the management of the disease.
+In the cases where a diagnosis of BIA-ALCL is made, surgical treatment is essential for the management of the disease.
 Some patients with more advanced disease may require further treatment such as chemotherapy.

-FDA updates website on BIA-ALCL
+FDA Information on BIA-ALCL

 - Medical Device Reports of Breast Implant-Associated Anaplastic Large Cell Lymphoma